TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

 2. After above is deleted also "Delete" the "AWS-Infra" stack.

 ## What next?
-* I highly encourage you to walk through below blog post contents.
-You already have done the most of parts of setup process guided in the blog.
-You can easily build your own functional 4G EPC Core on EKS environment within 45 min after following steps similar to this course. https://aws.amazon.com/blogs/opensource/open-source-mobile-core-network-implementation-on-amazon-elastic-kubernetes-service/
+* Look around in the environment - EKS, EC2, Lambda, EventBridge - how things relate ?
+* Validate alternate connectivity methods - example tunnel SSH session through Session Manager [SSH-SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-enable-ssh-connections.html)
+* Update some parameter in CFN - what happens ?
 * Official AWS Multus Guide: https://github.com/aws-samples/eks-install-guide-for-multus (Includes latest updates)
+* Look additional EKS labs in [eksworksop.com](https://www.eksworkshop.com/)
+  * Especially: IAM/RBAC/IRSA related and how to work those with EKS
+* You can also walk through below blog post contents.
+You already have done the most of parts of setup process guided in the blog (Note that we used arm64 here) - in blog will build your own functional Open Source 4G EPC Core on EKS environment within 45 min following steps similar to this course. https://aws.amazon.com/blogs/opensource/open-source-mobile-core-network-implementation-on-amazon-elastic-kubernetes-service/

+* Go Build your CNF apps with AWS!